- Search The Registry

 - My Account

 Zion's present church home was purchased in May 1911 from Calvary Baptist Church under the leadership of Rev. David E. Over (1909-1924).
 The Rev. Dr. Wendell T. Liggins was called to pastor Zion Baptist Church in October 1941 and faithfully served for 50 years.
 Rev. Liggins was one of the most prolific voices of the gospel to preach throughout the city and nation.
-Many outreach programs such as Stovall Care Center, Zion's Senior Center, and Liggins Tower were a part of his vision and still in existence today.
+Many outreach programs, such as Stovall Care Center, Zion's Senior Center, and Liggins Tower, were a part of his vision and are still in existence today.